-The new government has had to deal with the fallout from the economic crisis, and its support has been declining since it was elected.
-It has launched several initiatives to cope with the crisis, most recently the so-called growth plan.
-The government has succeeded getting a few important structural reforms through, one concerning study grants (SU) and another concerning welfare support (kontanthjælp).
-Vivid debate on whether the government has deviated from its election platform, especially its shortening of unemployment benefit duration, has been in focus.
-The government's plan to create room for welfare improvements via tripartite negotiations to increase working hours has failed, and instead focus has shifted to improving efficiency in welfare service provision.
+The new government has had to deal with the fallout from the economic crisis since it came to power in 2011 and its declining support since it was elected.
+It has launched several initiatives to cope with the crisis, most recently the socalled growth plan.
+The government has succeeded in getting a few important structural reforms through, one concerning study grants (SU) and another concerning welfare support (kontanthjælp).
+Vivid debate has ensued on whether the government has deviated from its election platform.
+A reform of the unemployment insurance scheme (shorter duration and more demanding eligibility conditions), which was launched by the previous government but took effect under the current government, has been very controversial.
+The fact that unemployment insurance has become less generous in a period with relatively high unemployment has been difficult for the government to defend and various temporary ad hoc solutions have been implemented.
+The question continues to be debated and the government has appointed a commission to look further into the unemployment insurance scheme.
+In particular, the shortened duration of unemployment benefits has been a focus.
+The government's plan to create room for welfare improvements via tripartite negotiations to increase working hours has failed and instead focus has shifted to improving efficiency in welfare service provision.

-Danish government administration is reasonably good at implementation.
+The Danish government administration is reasonably good at implementation.
 It is important to point out that local governments carry out a large part of implementation, as Denmark is a relatively decentralized state.
-Decentralized units provide much of the services of the welfare state, and the intention is actually to allow some geographical variation.
-But through stipulations in framework laws and budget constraints, the government is quite successful in steering agencies and administrative bodies even if they are not in a direct hierarchical relationship with the central government.
+Decentralized units provide much of the services of the welfare state and the intention is actually to allow some geographical variation.
+Even so, through stipulations in framework laws and budget constraints, the government is quite successful in steering agencies and administrative bodies even if they are not in a direct hierarchical relationship with the central government.

 In recent years, however, tensions have developed between the municipalities and the government/political system.
-Specifically, tensions have resulted when policymakers at the national level have not accepted the choices made by local governments, and thus attempted to control their actions via rules and regulations.
-More recently, the difficult financial situation in most municipalities, and the need to coordinate local needs with national budget issues, have caused tension.
+Specifically, tensions have resulted when policymakers at the national level have not accepted the choices made by local governments and thus attempted to control local actions via rules and regulations.
+The difficult financial situation in most municipalities and the need to coordinate local needs with national budget constraints have caused tension.
+In the past, the municipalities failed to keep expenditure growth below the level agreed to with the central government.
+As a consequence, a more tight system has been implemented and it includes possible financial sanctions in case municipalities exceed the agreed targets.

 A major structural reform effective in 2007 changed the structure of the public sector.
-Counties were replaced with regions that were mainly responsible for health care provisions, and municipalities merged into larger units (now a total of 98).
+Counties were replaced with regions that were mainly responsible for health care provision and municipalities merged into larger units (now a total of 98).

-Jørgen Grønnegård Christensen et al., Politik og forvaltning, 2011, chapter 2.
+Citation: Jørgen Grønnegård Christensen et al., Politik og forvaltning, 2011, chapter 2.

-Ministerial Compliance Score: 9 Denmark has parliamentary rule.
+Denmark has parliamentary rule.
 The government can be forced to retire any time if in the minority in parliament.
 The prime minister is the leader of the government, and he or she does not allow ministers to pursue private interests that are not compatible with the declared goals of the government.
 Close scrutiny by parliament, including its committees, and an attentive press, seldom lets rogue ministers behave this way for long.
 The prime minister can both fire and promote ministers, so there are incentives to do what the prime minister expects.
 Party members can of course revolt against a prime minister, but this happens rarely in Denmark.
 There is a high degree of party discipline.